blinks/ozymandias/README.markdown

 At the end of the fourth age, the player with the most ruling colonies (those on top of a colony stack) wins.
 If this is a tie, the player with the most resources left wins.

 ## Skirmish
 Players will add strength to their fleets, then play cards until one decides to retreat and take losses.
+The winner may pay strength to conquer any colonies they make the loser retreat out of.

 ### Reinforcement
 Both players simultaneously reveal any amount of strength to reinforce their fleets.
 This strength is then placed with the fleet leader(s), and can’t be moved later.
-(Important: fleets have a maximum strength of six.
-Reinforcements revealed in excess of six are lost.)

 ### Initiative Rounds
 The weaker fleet (or active player, if tied) has the starting initiative.
 The player with initiative may either play a card or retreat.